astromatic/sextractor/branches/sexfigi/src/levmar/README.txt

  - Under Windows and if Visual C is installed & configured for command line use, type "nmake /f Makefile.vc" in a cmd window to build levmar and the demo program.
 In case of trouble, read the comments on top of Makefile.vc

+ - levmar can also be built under various platforms using the CMake cross-platform build system.
+The included CMakeLists.txt file can be used to generate makefiles for Unix systems or project files for Windows systems.
+See http://www.cmake.org for details.

 MATLAB INTERFACE
 Since version 2.2, the levmar distrubution includes a matlab interface.